zik-uralov/daily-jokes/joke_history.md

 - 2025-11-05 16:51:53: What did one snowman say to the other snow man?
 Do you smell carrot? (source: https://icanhazdadjoke.com/)
 - 2025-11-05 17:11:55: In Soviet Russia, gay sex gets you arrested.
 In America, getting arrested gets you gay sex. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-11-06 00:02:12: Chuck Norris' testicles do not produce sperm.
 They produce tiny white ninjas that recognize only one mission: seek and destroy. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-11-06 00:22:14: All browsers support the hex definitions #chuck and #norris for the colors black and blue. (source: https://geek-jokes.sameerkumar.website/api?format=json)